UCL-ResearchProgrammingNetwork/general/socials/attendance.md

-Attendence record for technical socials
+Attendance record for technical socials
 =======================================

 9/9/15: 35.